bit-smart-io/smart-bdd/README.md

 }
 ```

-## Below is an interactive html snippet that is generated from the above source code
+### Interactive html snippet that is generated from the above source code

 ![alt text](docs/images/doc01.png "Doc Snippet")